TyraB360/Skills-Repository/README.md

-Linear Regression and Predictive Modeling for Diamonds
+Linear Regression and Decision Tree for Diamonds